Meet Alex (she/her)

 Are you neurodivergent?

-While I do not have a formal DSM-5 diagnosis, I am an INFJ, the rarest Myers-Briggs personality type, occurring in only 1-3% of the population – making us a divergent neurotype.
-INFJs are extremely empathic and passionate (making us great therapists), and often have a similar cluster of traits to people with ADHD and autism (e.g. focus and learning issues in some settings, tendency towards social/sensory overwhelm, intense special interests, and being at increased risk of anxiety and depression due to our heightened emotional sensitivity).
-So, although I don’t have a formal diagnosis, I have lived experience of working through many of the same challenges as my clients who are neurodivergent, which helps me better empathise with and support them.
+I am an INFJ, the rarest Myers-Briggs personality type, occurring in only 1-3% of the population – making us a divergent neurotype.
+INFJs are extremely empathic and passionate (making us great therapists), and often have a similar cluster of traits to people with ADHD and autism (e.g. focus and learning issues in some settings, tendency towards social/sensory overwhelm, intense special interests, and, due to our heightened emotional sensitivity, we are at increased risk of anxiety and depression.
+I have lived experience of both these conditions, and in working through many of the same challenges as my neurodivergent clients, which helps me empathise with and support them better.

 Like most INFJs, I have many, and if you share any of them, we could be a great fit!

-I have experience and training working with the following presenting problems:
+I have experience and training working with clients experiencing the following:

 Anxiety - Depressed mood - Bipolar - Panic attacks - Adult ADHD - Single-incident and complex trauma - Obsessive Compulsive Disorder (OCD) - Dealing with relationship problems - Grief - Adjustment difficulties - Dealing with family conflict - Coping with complex health conditions - Gender dysphoria - Managing study and work stress

-I have formal training and experience working using the following therapy modalities:
+I have experience and training working with the following therapy modalities:

 Acceptance and Commitment Therapy (ACT) - Cognitive Behavioural Therapy (CBT) - The Gottman Method of Couples Therapy - Mindfulness-based intervention - Exposure therapy - Functional Behaviour Analysis - Bibliotherapy - Trauma-Informed Practice - Schema Therapy - Family Systems Therapy (I use this approach in my work with individuals, however, do not offer couples or family therapy)